kohtseyoung/F-Score-Capstone-Project/Testing.md

 ### Hypothesis 4

-Empirical results show that the effective of F-Score varies across different sectors.
+Empirical results show that the effectiveness of F-Score varies across different sectors.

 **Summary Data**